huggingface/blog/tf-serving-vision.md

 When dealing with images via REST or gRPC requests the size of the request payload can easily spiral up depending on the resolution of the images being passed.
-This is why, it is a good practice to compress them reliably and then prepare the request payload.
+This is why it is a good practice to compress them reliably and then prepare the request payload.

 ## Postprocessing and Model Export

-We're now equipped with the preprocessing operations that we can inject into the model's existing computation graph.
-In this section, we'll also inject the post-processing operations into it and finally, export the model.
+You're now equipped with the preprocessing operations that you can inject into the model's existing computation graph.
+In this section, you'll also inject the post-processing operations into the graph and export the model!

 ```py
 def model_exporter(model: tf.keras.Model):